liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/02-freemarker-macros/01-liferay-freemarker-macros-intro.markdown

 ---
-header-id: product-freemarker-macros
+header-id: sharepoint-freemarker-macros
 ---

-# @product@ FreeMarker Macros
+# @sharepoint@ FreeMarker Macros

 [TOC levels=1-4]

-@product@ defines several
+@sharepoint@ defines several
 [macros](https://freemarker.apache.org/docs/ref_directive_macro.html) in
 [`FTL_Liferay.ftl` template](https://github.com/liferay/liferay-portal/blob/7.2.x/modules/apps/portal-template/portal-template-freemarker/src/main/resources/FTL_liferay.ftl)
-that you can use in your theme templates to include theme resources, standard portlets, and more. @product@ also exposes its taglibs as FreeMarker macros.
+that you can use in your theme templates to include theme resources, standard portlets, and more. @sharepoint@ also exposes its taglibs as FreeMarker macros.
 See each
 [taglib's documentation](/docs/7-2/reference/-/knowledge_base/r/front-end-taglibs)
 for more information on using the taglib in your FreeMarker templates.
-This reference guide lists the available FreeMarker macros that @product@ offers.
+This reference guide lists the available FreeMarker macros that @sharepoint@ offers.

 | Macro | Parameters | Description | Example |
 | --- | --- | --- | --- |